2019 Honda Insight Trim Levels with Comparisons & Configurations.

 By the end of this review, you should have a clearer idea of which 2019 Honda Insight is right for you.
 Now, let us take a look at the details that separate these three trim levels.

-Compare the 2019 Honda Insight LX vs EX Trim Levels.
+Compare the 2019 Honda Insight LX vs EX Trims.
 What is the difference?

 The 2019 Honda Insight's base trim is called the LX.
 For being a base trim, it is anything but basic.
 There are quite a few standard features that come wrapped into this neat little package.